Idioms: Neural Decompilation With Joint Code and Type Definition Prediction

-Many of these tools struggle with nested structures (when the field of a structure is another, perhaps different, structure, or a pointer to it) or are fundamentally incapable of predicting these types.
-This represents the most challenging type recovery task.
+Relevant ML-based approaches include Osprey~\cite{osprey} and TyGr~\cite{tygr}, for structural type prediction (not type names), and DIRTY~\cite{dirty} for joint name-type recovery based on a fixed library.
+ReSym~\cite{resym} extends this idea, with arbitrary field name generation.

+These prior approaches either do not fully reconstruct \emph{and} name UDTs, cannot handle nested structures, or are limited to predicting names and layouts drawn from predefined type libraries.
+In contrast, \idioms is capable of generating complete, arbitrary type definitions including such nested structures.
 To be counted as correct in our experiments, type definitions for all nested structures must have equivalent composition; nested structures are extremely common in our real-world data.